arash-sadeghi/BlackJackHacked/README.md

 - No double makes you broke. so money comes with double.
 I tried many times without double it always goes down.

 - your money grows over time but over reasonable time, the growth is slow

+# Next to do:
+- [ ] implement card counting with your own method and analyze how much its effecting over 600 hands
+- [ ] check win loss streak theory and adapt your bet accordingly. estimate next hands win/loss.